 Mercurity Fintech Holding Inc. Issues an Unsecured Convertible Promissory Note in the Amount of $9 Million

-/EIN News/ -- New York, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Mercurity Fintech Holding Inc. (the “Company,” “we,” “us,” “our company,” or “MFH”) (Nasdaq: MFH), a digital fintech group powered by blockchain technology, announced that it has entered into a Securities Purchase Agreement (“SPA”) with a non-U.S. investor (the “Purchaser”).
-Pursuant to the SPA dated January 31, 2023, the Company issued the Purchaser an Unsecured Convertible Promissory Note (the “Note”) with a face value of $9 million (the “Proceeds”) upon receiving the Proceeds from the Purchaser on February 2, 2023.
+New York, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Mercurity Fintech Holding Inc. (the "Company," "we," "us," "our company," or "MFH") MFH, a digital fintech group powered by blockchain technology, announced that it has entered into a Securities Purchase Agreement ("SPA") with a non-U.S. investor (the "Purchaser").
+Pursuant to the SPA dated January 31, 2023, the Company issued the Purchaser an Unsecured Convertible Promissory Note (the "Note") with a face value of $9 million (the "Proceeds") upon receiving the Proceeds from the Purchaser on February 2, 2023.

 After deducting fees and expenses of attorneys, accountants, consultants, and financial advisors, the Company intends to use net proceeds from the Note to provide funding for developing Web3 and blockchain infrastructure, expanding its consulting services, as well as pursuing a cryptocurrency license from the New York State Department of Financial Services ("BitLicense").
 However, the Company cannot provide any assurance on successfully obtaining the "BitLicense" for the foreseeable future or at all.